BuddyTV: Business model

 BuddyTV made money through online advertising and by offering advanced publishing tools to commentators.
 The website had a partnership with Windows Media Center, allowing viewers to turn on BuddyTV commentary on their televisions during shows.
 In 2007, online survey hosting company QuestionPro and Buddy TV created a new way for advertisers to learn about the viewers of television series which featured their ads.
 BuddyTV used custom online surveys from QuestionPro to gather information and opinion from the community of fans.
 BuddyTV's analysts compiled the results and produced a report within days for the advertiser.

 In June 2010, BuddyTV entered an advertising partnership with Flixster and Rotten Tomatoes.
 "This is a terrific partnership that capitalizes on each company's growth in social networking, mobile, and online to reach a huge and influential audience of trendsetting consumers," said Joe Greenstein, co-founder and CEO of Flixster Inc. "For us, we now have a large and professional sales force to sell our inventory directly to agencies and advertisers," said BuddyTV's Neal Freeland.
 "We already have some of these relationships, but expect this partnership to grow the volume significantly."

 Impact

-BuddyTV has been described as "the Web's best entertainment-based community site".
+In 2007 Business Wire named BuddyTV as "the Web's best entertainment-based community site".

 The website contained information about 410 television series, and provided content to the Seattle Post-Intelligencer.
-Co-founder Liu described it as the "largest independent TV fan site".
+Co-founder Liu described it in 2007 as the "largest independent TV fan site".
 In March and April 2007, BuddyTV was the seventh most visited website in the Seattle startup index.